Ayesha Erotica

 Key tracks

-You can hear the music of Ayesha Erotica on specialized radio stations featured here on onairium.com.
-Tune in to explore her influential discography and discover other groundbreaking artists within the hyperpop and electropop genres through our curated radio streams.
+You can hear the distinctive music of Ayesha Erotica on the radio stations featured right here on onairium.com.
+Tune in to our curated selection of alternative electronic and pop stations to discover her influential tracks and other pioneering artists in the genre.